danielpozsar/grogupy/docs/source/_build/html/_sources/introduction.rst.txt

 Command line usage
 ------------------

-grogupy contains  :ref:`command line scripts <tutorials>` to run simulations and to create automatic summaries based on high throughput data.
+grogupy contains  :ref:`command line scripts <command_line_usage>` to run simulations and to create automatic summaries of the output files.
+Currently there is no way to run automatic convergence tests, because the total runtime and required resources are hardware dependent and hard to estimate.
+Instead there are functions in the ``viz`` module that helps the user determine the convergence from multiple runs.